alt-ctrl-code/home/BIO.md

 that shipped with Forte 4GL.
 It supported source control, embedded (inline) SQL, remote singletons (service objects), distributed events and cross-platform client-server applications straight out of the box.
 It was pretty cool, until Sun Microsystems acquired and sunk it.

-For this, and no sensible other reason, I still hate on Java and all things JEE.
-The [Spring Framework](https://spring.io/projects/spring-framework) saved Java from itself, and handed me back the familiar design paradigm I had before, but with too much XML.
+For this, and no sensible other reason, I am and always have been a reluctant Java and JEE programmer.
+[Spring Framework](https://spring.io/projects/spring-framework) and [Groovy](https://groovy-lang.org/) saved Java from itself, and handed me back the application design fluency to which I was accustomed, _but with too much XML_.

-My language of choice for many years was Groovy, because closures and duck-typing proved beyond measure that the benefit of static typing is mostly a lie perpetrated by non-functional developers who don't write tests.
+My language of choice for many years has been Groovy, because closures and duck-typing proved beyond measure that the benefit of static typing is mostly a lie perpetrated by conservative developers who don't write tests.

 JavaScript has replaced Groovy as my first language (sorry Groovy, I still love you), because:
 - its an open standard,